dotBeginner Hockey Info

 Rule 609(e) and 612(b) now requires the goaltender to play the puck when not immediately pressured.

-Rule 615 is a new rule regarding Head Checking, which is defined as deliberate contact to the head of an opponent.
+Rule 615 Head Checking, which is defined as deliberate contact to the head of an opponent.
+The penalty for this is always a Match penalty and this most likely will result in a multi game suspension.

 Rule 637(e) requires a time out be called prior to the conclusion of the line change.